vorSherer/code-301-prework/README.md

 To get your laptop and yourself ready for the start of Code 301, there are a series of pre-work tasks to complete.
 Before completing the tasks in this document, ensure that you have completed all of the installation tasks in the [Code 201 Prework](https://github.com/codefellows/code-201-prework).

+In particular, if you have tested in to Code 301 and did not take Code 201, be especially attentive to the Git and GitHub portion of the Code 201 prework.
+Note that your future classmates who took 201 will already have a month of practice using Git and GitHub; it is a common area of challenge in 301 for students who tested in to the course.

  Note that these tasks have a corresponding assignment to submit in your Canvas course, but be aware that at the time you receive the link to this pre-work that the Canvas course may not yet be published, depending upon the timing of Admissions processes and when class begins.
 Typically, Canvas courses are published 5-7 days before class begins.

 ## Customize Canvas (Canvas assignment)